WesIngwersen/FLOWSA_design/README.md

 here to include households and institutional end users.
 Using the BEA definitions in input-output tables, these can be either _industries_ or _commodities_.

-_attribution_: The sectors through which activity uses, produces or recevies the flows (input or output).
+_attribution_: The sectors through which activity uses, produces or receives the flows (input or output).

 # Limitations of existing models within USEEIO and like satellite table models